 The Inner Fringing Reef

-A majority of tours in the Whitsundays stay in the inner reef.
+A majority of tours in the Whitsundays visit the inner reef in addition to Whitehaven Beach.
 Here are a few of our favourites:

 Outer Great Barrier Reef

 On the other hand, we have the Outer Great Barrier Reef, which is a few hours offshore and is isolated from the mainland.
 The "outer reef," as it is commonly referred to, grows from the ocean floor up, instead of out from a land base.
 The visibility is generally a little better than the fringing reefs since they don't have as much runoff from the islands with average visibility reaching 15 metres.
 They have a lot of the same fish, with some larger species, and have a lot more hard corals than soft corals.

 While some boat trips do venture to the Outer Reef from the Whitsundays, the commute is a much longer time commitment.
 The upside is that there are no islands, and it is all open ocean so you get a completely different experience than snorkelling or diving at the inner fringing reefs.
 From the Whitsundays, you will visit Bait Reef or Hardy Reef during your boat tour, which both are stunning places to dive or snorkel.
 Most boat tours also visit the iconic Whitehaven Beach, so be sure to check with our friendly travel experts to find out what tours include both!

 Here are some tours that visit the Outer Reef from the Whitsundays:

 - Kiana: Sailing yacht with snorkelling and scuba diving - 3 days, 2 nights

 - Viper: Speedy day trip to the Outer Reef and Whitehaven Beach - 1 day